E. James Holland Symposium on American Values

 The E. James Holland Symposium on American Values has brought more than 50 knowledgeable and sometimes provocative figures from the front lines of American culture and society to the ASU campus to spark discussion on a wide range of topics.
 Pop culture, politics, entertainment, immigration, foreign policy and violence provide a sampling of the subjects covered in the annual lecture.

-The Holland Symposium has brought to campus noted scholars from a variety of fields, including ecology, sociology, psychology, political science, education and business.
+Holland Symposium speakers have included noted scholars in a variety of fields, including ecology, sociology, psychology, political science, education and business.

 Upcoming Presentations